Information for visitors

 Practical information for visitors

 All of us who live in Suderbyn contribute time and energy to developing the ecovillage as a place and as a community.
 Creating a new model of society is a challenging but inspiring task.
 It takes a lot of effort, time and commitment.
-We who live here contribute not only to keeping Suderbyn running well, but also to the social wellbeing of the community.
+We who live here contribute not only to keep Suderbyn running well, but also to the social wellbeing of the community.
 We ask our visitors and guests to be considerate and respectful of our lifestyles and values.

 Here in Suderbyn, we live simply (very simply, do not expect anything fancy), and in harmony with nature.
 We are not against innovative technologies and we use them ourselves when needed, but we do appreciate traditional knowledge and low-tech solutions which empower us and allow us to make more things ourselves instead of buying everything from far-away countries.